phalcon/documentation/docs/introduction.md

 ## What is Phalcon :question:

 Phalcon is an open-source full-stack framework for PHP, distinguished by its unique architecture written as a C-extension.
-This means that it is implemented in C and directly integrated into PHP for enhanced performance.
+This means that it is implemented in C and directly integrated into PHP for enhanced performance!

 Its innovative architecture ensures that the framework is always memory-resident, providing functionality on demand without the overhead of file stats and reads typically in traditional PHP frameworks.